OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:91

 > They stand this day by Your ordinances,
-> For all things are Your servants.
+> For all things serve You.

 ## Psalm 119:92

-> If Your Law had not been my delight,
+> Had Your Law not been my delight,
-> Then I would have perished in my misery.
+> I would have perished in my affliction.

 ## Psalm 119:93